-Ensure members are aware of various events that are occurring in the area that are of interest.
+Ensures that members are aware of events occurring in their areas of interest.

 Oversees funds that go to UUA for management of funds.
-If funds are a realized gift from an estate, it will be considered an endowment unless otherwise noted.
+If funds are a realized gift from an estate, the gift will be considered an endowment unless otherwise noted.

-The Film Committee plans and organizes a series of film-and-discussion events each year, offering cinematic adventures and thought-provoking discussions on a variety of topics for church members and members of the wider Birmingham community.
+The Film Committee plans and organizes “On Topic,” a series of film-and-discussion events offering cinematic adventures followed by thought-provoking discussions on a variety of topics for church members and members of the wider Birmingham community.

 Chair: Pam Powell at firstname.lastname@example.org

-The Finance Committee works with the Board to develop the church budget and monitors expenditures and financial status on a monthly basis.
-The Finance Committee works with other groups on projects to improve the financial status of the church.
+The Finance Committee works with the Board to develop the church budget, and monitors expenditures and financial status on a monthly basis.
+The committee works with other groups on projects to improve the financial status of the church.

 This groups provides flowers for the podium each Sunday.
 The committee raises funds by arranging flowers for those who want to donate an arrangement for a Sunday or for a special occasion.